GeertRoks/geertroksdotcom-Portfoliosite/frontend/test-app/content/portfolio/whynot.md

 ---
 title: Why not?!
-description: 'Some things are just not done, but why not?'
+description: "Some things are just not done, but why not?"
-tags: [ test,  questions ]
+image: http://localhost:3434/images/hands.jpg
+date: 2021-12
 featured: true
-date: 2021-12
-image: http://localhost:3434/images/hands.jpg
+tags:
+  - test
+  - questions
 ---

 ## But why though?